lachugin-al/tramoya/README.md

    - Overall test status (Pending, Running, Passed, Failed, Error)
    - Summary statistics (total steps, passed, failed, etc.)
    - Detailed results for each step
+   - Video recording of the entire test execution
+   - Playwright trace for detailed debugging
 2. Click on a step to expand and see:
    - Step details
    - Error messages (if any)